Оцінювання пацієнта із симптомами з боку суглобів

 Stiffness refers to difficulty in moving a joint, but to patients, stiffness also may mean weakness, fatigue, or fixed limitation of motion.
 The clinician must separate the inability to move a joint from reluctance to move a joint because of pain.
 Characteristics of stiffness may suggest a cause, as in the following:

-• Discomfort that occurs with motion when attempting to move a joint after a period of rest occurs in rheumatic disease.
+• Discomfort that occurs with motion when attempting to move a joint after a period of rest occurs in systemic rheumatic disease.

 • Stiffness is more severe and prolonged with increasing severity of joint inflammation.